-I am a big proponent of creating a “digital haversack” where your classroom website contains all of the resources both you as a teacher and your students would need.
+I am a big proponent of creating a “digital haversack” where your classroom website (that was expertly created by the team from www.webdeveloperlondon.com) contains all of the resources both you as a teacher and your students would need.
 If I create a slideshow, I will embed it into the daily agenda for students to go through.
 Parents can also view this to help direct the questions they ask their kids at home.
 For me, I launch the presentation from the website.
 I find if I use the daily agenda as the place where I place information I will need, I can ensure that students and parents will have access to those as well.

 If you are using Microsoft 365 and create a PowerPoint you can embed these slideshows into your website.
 I would suggest you ALSO provide the link to the 365 shared file.

 At the bottom of the menu is an option to “Share.”
 This will take you to a box where you can type in the email address of those you wish to share the file with.
 You can type in the word “Everyone” instead of an email address if you wish to make this viewable by anyone.
 Make sure you use a capital E when typing “Everyone.”
 Choose the “Everyone” option that is auto suggested.
 Notice on the right hand side the default is “Can Edit.”
 You will want to change this to “Can View” from the drop down box.
 Remember to uncheck the “Require Sign-In” checkbox at the bottom.